The Affordable Care Act, also known as Obamacare, requires most Americans to enroll in a health insurance plan or face steep penalties.

 Some plans simply aren’t available

-Also, some health insurance companies such as Aetna and UnitedHealthcare have opted not to participate in exchanges in some marketplaces.
+Some health insurance companies have opted not to participate in exchanges in marketplaces.
 If you prefer these companies, you will have to buy plans from them outside the exchange.

 Coleman says that even if you qualify for a subsidy, it may not be large enough to make it worthwhile to buy from an exchange.
 Because premium subsidies are calculated on a number of factors including income and age, for some people, the subsidy may not be large enough to make it worthwhile to buy from the exchange.
 If that’s the case, you may find a more affordable off-exchange health plan option.